 The total of workers’ comp wage replacement and SSD benefits cannot exceed 80 percent of a disabled worker’s income prior to disability.
 That means the SSA will reduce your SSD benefit payments based on your workers’ comp benefits.
 If you have a workers’ comp settlement, it’s important to consult an experienced benefits attorney to make sure you still get the maximum amount of SSD allowable.

 After an initial rejection of their SSD claim, many people simply give up trying to get the benefits they need.
 They don’t know how to appeal a denial, or they can’t face the daunting and frustrating process.
 Fortunately, Peter M. Cordovano, P.C. has the knowledge and experience to manage SSD appeals successfully.
-Call today at 845-834-8234 or contact my Highland office online to schedule a free consultation.
+When you need New York social security disability claims lawyers, turn to our law firm.